When God Doesn’t Save You From An Unfair Boss

 But You Can Leave An Unfair Boss

-By the way, if you plan to make a career move from an unfair boss and find conviction from God not to – make the move.
+By the way, if you plan to make a career move from an unfair boss and you find conviction from God to do it – make the move.

 He was OK with staying under his unfair boss Laban until God said “boy, it’s time to make the move” (Gen 31:3-9).
 And the move worked out for him, even though he had some fears along the way.
 (Gen 31:31,32:6-8).